BradWebb101/balr_twitter/README.md

 ## Downloading and usage

 ### Front-end
-As this project is just HTML and Vanilla JS, the only dependency on the front end is a web browser.
+As the front end is just HTML and Vanilla JS, the only dependency on the front end is a web browser.
+The data for the dashbaord is on my AWS account.
+To test locally, i have included a example object with data which i have commented out.
+Open the file js/load-functions.js and follow the instructions in that file to use sample data on the dashobard.

 ### Back-end

 Clone this repo

 ``` git